The Rectory

 In 1955, following the death of Canon Fardell, there were further changes.

 The former servants’ quarters, which had been a wing of the rectory, were demolished.
-Census information from the 1800s lists 6 live-in staff in 1861.
-This reduced to 4 by 1891 and 2 by 1911.
-Were there other “day” staff who offset some of that reduction?
+Census information from the 1800s lists six live-in staff in 1861.
+This was reduced to four by 1891 and two by 1911.
+Were there other ‘day’ staff who offset some of that reduction?

 The last rector in residence was the Rev Henry Brierly.
 He departed in 1982 when the diocese re-organised the local parishes.
-A Wreningham rectory was no longer required; it was sold and became a private home.
+A rectory was no longer required in Wreningham and the property was sold to become a private home.

 The Rectory Playing Field

 As described above, for many years the Rectory Playing Field had been in use by Wreningham villagers and, specifically, by the school.
-The school had been renting three quarters of an acre of the rectory field for a long time.
-A document we have seen shows the rental in 1961 to be the very modest sum of £4 per year!
-However, in the early 1980s, with the Diocese disposing of the rectory, the future of field access was placed in doubt.
+In 1961, the school was renting three-quarters of an acre for the very modest sum of £4 per year!
+However, in the early 1980s, with the diocese disposing of the rectory, the future of field access was placed in doubt.

 The detailed story of the playing field acquisition can be found in a series of Wreningham Mardle magazines between Easter 1982 and Easter 1983.
 It is summarised below:

-South Norfolk District Council offered to pay 1/3 leaving a required balance of £3,500 and, by summer 1982, several individual donations helped close the gap to “only” £1,800.
-By late Autumn, the required sum had been reduced to £1,400 and by early 1983, all the money had been found.
+South Norfolk District Council offered to pay one-third, leaving a required balance of £3,500 and, by the summer of 1982, several individual donations helped close the gap to only £1,800.
+By late autumn, the required sum had been reduced to £1,400 and by early 1983, all the money had been found.